humdrum-tools/humdrum-notation-plugin/index.md

-More than one musical example can be placed on a page by giving a unique id name to each Humdrum data script:
+More than one musical example can be placed on a page by giving a unique ID name to each Humdrum data script:

 ```html
 {% include_relative multiple-example.txt %}